 For arrival and departure times for public transport to and from South Brisbane Railway Station phone 13 12 30 or visit www.translink.com.au.
 South Brisbane Railway Station is located in Zone 1.

 The Cultural Centre in Melbourne Street is a main hub for all direct services and connecting buses.
-Accessibly located a 200m walk to the Brisbane Convention & Exhibition Centre.
+It is conveniently located within a 200m walk to the Brisbane Convention & Exhibition Centre.
 This bus centre is located in Zone 1.

 Brisbane City Buses stop at several locations around South Bank.
 All buses to South Bank must be paid for.